 Date First Implemented1997

-Race and Ethnicity > Hispanic/Latino-Latina; Vulnerable Populations > Immigrants; Impoverished; Mentally ill; Non-English speaking/Limited English proficiency; Racial minorities; Rural populations; Urban populations
+Race and Ethnicity > Hispanic/latino-latina; Vulnerable Populations > Immigrants; Impoverished; Mentally ill; Non-english speaking/limited english proficiency; Rural populations

 Problem AddressedCompared with urban and suburban dwellers, individuals living in rural areas have access to fewer health care resources and are more likely to be poor, to have chronic health conditions, and to have limited options for primary care needs.1 Certain racial and ethnic groups, such as Latino populations, suffer from even greater disparities.

 - Barriers to access: Individuals living in rural areas, especially poor rural areas, have access to fewer health care resources.2